2020 Minneapolis park encampments: "Sanctuary hotel"

-Activists occupy hotel
+Activists occupy the hotel

-As protests and riots spread in Minneapolis after Floyd's murder, including widespread property destruction along the East Lake Street corridor and destruction of the nearby third precinct police station, Patel evacuated guests from the hotel the night of May 30, 2020, as his insurance company would no longer cover the hotel building if people continued to occupy it.
+On the night of May 30, 2020, as protests and riots spread in Minneapolis after Floyd's murder, Patel evacuated guests from the hotel.
+His insurance company would no longer cover the hotel building if people continued to occupy it.

-Activists who worked with unhoused people, and who were also backed by donations of an anonymous person, negotiated to buy a block of rooms for people displaced by the unrest.
+Activists who worked with unhoused people, and were backed by donations from an anonymous person, negotiated to buy a block of rooms for people displaced by the unrest.
 In agreeing to pay for the rooms, they suggested to Patel that he convince the insurance company that the hotel was taken over by activists without permission.
 They also said they would help protect the building from arson and looting that had occurred in the area the previous nights.
-After receiving approval from Patel, the hotel quickly filled to capacity with approximately 190 people who had previously been staying at encampments.
+After receiving approval from Patel, the hotel quickly filled to capacity, with approximately 190 people who had previously been staying at encampments.
 As many as 150 volunteers worked shifts to serve food, clean rooms, and operate the hotel, and they gave they project the monikers "sanctuary hotel" and "share-a-ton".

 Many volunteers knew each other from prior housing advocacy work in the area.
-It was reported that though they were excited for the experimental project that was free of government restrictions, though it was established during a chaotic period of time in Minneapolis, and volunteers were concerned that managing the project would be challenging.
-Some organizers believed that eventually government agencies would take over the project.
-The volunteers at the hotel were considered a group of mostly White, middle-class activists, but included social service and health care workers.
+It was reported that although they were excited for an experimental project that was free of government restrictions, they were concerned that managing the project would be challenging.
+Some organizers believed that government agencies would ultimately take over the project.
+The volunteers at the hotel mostly consisted of White, middle-class activists, but included social service and health care workers.
 Many of the hotel residents suffered from addiction or mental illness.

-The sanctuary was both a place of refuge for unsheltered people for displaced by the riots on East Lake Street, as well as an attempt at police abolition—volunteers believed that residents could police themselves without traditional law enforcement.
-At the height of the sanctuary hotel's occupancy, the police abolition movement in Minneapolis had taken hold.
-Several local agencies, including the Minneapolis Park and Recreation Board on June 3, had formally dissolved their relationships with the city's police department.
-Nine of the thirteen members of the city's council pledged at a large rally in Powderhorn Park on June 7 to dismantle the Minneapolis Police Department.
-Volunteer workers and residents at the hotel pledged not to call law enforcement or allow police officers inside the hotel.
+The sanctuary was a place of refuge for unsheltered people displaced by the riots on East Lake Street, as well as an attempt at police abolition—volunteers believed that residents could police themselves without traditional law enforcement.
+By the time that the sanctuary hotel's occupancy had reached its height, the police abolition movement in Minneapolis had taken hold.
+Several local agencies, including the Minneapolis Park and Recreation Board, had formally dissolved their relationships with the city's police department.
+Nine of the thirteen members of the city's council pledged to dismantle the Minneapolis Police Department at a large rally in Powderhorn Park on June 7.
+Volunteer workers and residents at the hotel pledged not to call law enforcement or even to allow police officers inside the hotel.